programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 print(f"You've chosen a window of size {window}.")
 ```

-We *also* set minimum vocabulary threshold (words exceeding the maximum were filtered out earlier in the cleaning phase) such that words that appear *too* infrequently do not have embeddings calculated.
-Rather than choose a hard floor, we condition this on the size of the data set:
+We *also* set minimum vocabulary threshold (words exceeding the maximum were filtered out during the cleaning phase) but, rather than choose a hard floor, we condition this on the size of the data set:

 ```python
 min_v_freq  = 0.0005 # Don't keep words appearing less than 0.05% frequency